 Continuous commissioning does not overlook its most important resource - people.
 Occupant feedback, coupled with the results from data collection devices, may be able to shed some light on possible causes of building anomalies and deficiencies.
 It also identifies comfort problems in specific areas attributed to temperature, humidity, noise, odors, air flow, and lack of outside air.
-Information from the building maintenance staff reveals operational problems, recurring problems, and the need to frequently replace parts, which is indicative of bigger problems.

-Continuous monitoring allows the Owner to observe energy consumption patterns and see how they change under varying conditions, thereby helping the Owner make informed utility purchasing decisions, such as peak shaving and interruptible service.
+Information from the building maintenance staff reveals operational problems, recurring problems, and the need to frequently replace parts, energy consumption patterns and see how they change under varying conditions, thereby helping the Owner make informed utility purchasing decisions, such as peak shaving and interruptible service.